Cisco-Talos/clamav-bytecode-compiler/README.md

   The ClamAV® Bytecode Compiler is a tool to build cross-platform advanced malware detection plugins for the ClamAV® open source antivirus engine.
   We call these plugins "bytecode signatures".
-Bytecode signatures are are executed by a ClamAV using either an LLVM JIT runtime or an interpeter runtime.
+Bytecode signatures are are executed by a ClamAV using either an LLVM JIT runtime or an interpreter runtime.
 These signatures extend ClamAV's file format support and provide detection capabilities above and beyond the limitations of content-based logical signatures.